OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 RP 30 Part 1
 ------------

-This problem will help you practice *call by macro*.
+This problem will help you review the differences among *call by reference*, *call by copy-restore*, and *call by macro*.
+To earn credit This problem will help you practice *call by macro*.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.

 .. avembed:: Exercises/PL/RP30part1.html ka